Skip to main content

 2. If a young child is struggling to communicate with others and express themselves, what might be the different causes of these challenges?
 How might you understand their problems better in order to respond appropriately?

-Children’s development is shaped by their experiences, relationships, and environments.
+Children’s development is shaped by their relationships, experiences and environments.
 These factors start influencing development before a child is even born.

 The factors shaping child development include those within the child themselves, to those in their family, community, and wider society.
 The “socio-ecological” model of development – illustrated in the diagram below – describes the different levels of factors around the child that shape their development.
 These factors are dynamic and constantly changing.
 They also influence each other.
 For example, the way parents interact with their children might be affected by a child’s temperament, as well as by factors that increase parent stress, such as poverty, employment conditions, and poor community safety and cohesion.